 Level 1: 15-19 hours, Level 2: 20-29 hours, Level 3: 30-44 hours, Level 4: 45 - 59 hours, Level 5: 60+ hours.

 Cadets must have documented community service hours through the Office of Community Engagement.
 Service must benefit an off-campus non-profit, governmental, or educational organization.
-Hours required for a class or student conduct may be counted toward the Community Service Ribbon and other awards -- prior approval from the Commmunity Engagement Coordinator is required.
+Hours required for a class or student conduct could count toward the Community Service Ribbon and other awards under special circumstances -- prior approval from the Office of Commmunity Engagement is required.

 Cadets approved to receive Community Service Ribbons will be recognized at the close of each semester, either during a Community Engagement awards event or at Formation, by a representative from the Office of Community Engagement.